 These instructions will show you how to download the latest firmware onto the autopilot hardware that already has ArduPilot firmware installed.
 This process will use the Mission Planner ground control station.
 See Loading Firmware onto boards without existing ArduPilot firmware .

 Once you have installed a ground station on your computer, connect the autopilot using the micro USB cable as shown below.
 Use a direct USB port on your computer (not a USB hub).

 Windows should automatically detect and install the correct driver software.

 Select the COM port¶

-If using the Mission Planner select the COM port drop-down on the upper-right corner of the screen (near the Connect button).
+If using Mission Planner as the GCS, select the COM port drop-down in the upper-right corner of the window near the Connect button.
 Select AUTO or the specific port for your board.
 Set the Baud rate to 115200 as shown.
-Don’t hit Connect just yet.
+Do not hit Connect just yet.

-Next it will try to detect which board you are using and it may ask you to unplug the board, press OK, and plug it back in to detect the board type.
+Mission Planner will try to detect which board you are using.
+It may ask you to unplug the board, press OK, and plug it back in to detect the board type.

-If all goes well you will see some status appear on the bottom right including the words, “erase…”, “program…”, “verify..” and “Upload Done”.
+If all goes well, you will see a status appear on the bottom right including the words: “erase…”, “program…”, “verify..”, and “Upload Done”.
 The firmware has been successfully uploaded to the board.